 Miramar Reservoir is owned, operated and maintained by the City of San Diego.
 Located in the Scripps Ranch community, the dam and reservoir were completed in 1960 as part of the second San Diego Aqueduct project.
 Water flowing south to the reservoir originates from both the Colorado River Aqueduct and the California Aqueduct.
 The reservoir is adjacent to the City's Miramar Water Treatment Plant, which serves the northern part of the City.
-When full, the reservoir has 162 surface acres, a maximum water depth of 114 feet, and 4 shoreline miles.
-Miramar Reservoir has a water storage capacity of 6,682.4 acre feet.
+When full, the reservoir has 162 surface acres, a maximum water depth of 114 feet and four shoreline miles.
+Miramar Reservoir has a water storage capacity of 6,682.4-acre feet.
 Water levels are monitored weekly.

-In addition to fishing from boats, patrons can use float tubes, waders, or simply fish from shore.
+In addition to fishing from boats, patrons can use float tubes, waders or simply fish from shore.
 Use of float tubes is restricted to within 150 feet or less from shore.
-Float tubers must wear chest waders and have a Coast Guard approved personal flotation device readily available at all times, and have 144 square inches of international orange visible at least 12 inches above the water line.
+Float tubers must wear chest waders, have a Coast Guard approved personal flotation device readily available at all times and have 144 square inches of international orange visible at least 12 inches above the waterline.
 They must also possess a horn or whistle to warn approaching craft.
 Any float tube that uses oars or has a motor must purchase a private boat use permit.

-From Interstate 15, take the Mira Mesa Boulevard east, turn right on Scripps Ranch Boulevard, then left on Scripps Lake Drive.
+From Interstate 15, take the Mira Mesa Boulevard east, turn right on Scripps Ranch Boulevard and then left on Scripps Lake Drive.
 The reservoir entrance will be on your left.